decile-team/submodlib/README.md

 * **To run the tests**, follow these steps:
     * `$ pip install pytest`
     * `$ pytest` # this runs ALL tests
-    * `$ pytest -m <marker> --verbose -x --disable-warnings -rA` # this runs test specified by the <marker>.
+    * `$ pytest -m <marker> --verbose --disable-warnings -rA` # this runs test specified by the <marker>.
 Possible markers are mentioned in pyproject.toml file.

 # Usage